Showing posts with label Bahamian history. Show all posts

 Freetown In Bahamas.
 Now that I have established the historical factors behind the name FREETOWN, I now will address and contribute to the history of Freetowns in The Bahamas.
 So, appears that the FNM and UBP Parties is not a 'nationalist' parties... country first.
 They seem to be not really concerned with preservation of our Bahamaland history, as the UBP first named the Killanery constituency - after the lake, The PLP Party saw it fit rename Killarney constituency after the historical 'Gambier' township; that which just like the well-established 'Foxhill' constituency, ‘Bain & Grants Towns’ constituency, ‘Carmichael’ and 'Adelaide', all that are an integral part of our rich Bahamian history.
 Let me interject here; that in cases where possible that it is tradition that constituencies be names after ‘places of history’, for example historical churches in New Providence - St Barnabas, Mt Moriah, St Cecelia, and once others, as were, St Thomas More and St Agnes.
 Also edifice like the historical forts: Ft Montgua and Ft Charlotte in New Providence.

 Now back to the history of Freetown in The Bahamas.
 These communities named above, all of which are historical townships that 'freed slaves' established after their emancipation in August 1834, when all slaves in the British Empire were emancipated.
 Including those 'freed slaves' living in The Bahamas, and those that escaped from 'Slavery in America'.
 Most 'black Bahamians' are direct descendants of these former African slaves.
-As noted above, in addition to 'Adelaide', 'Gambier', 'Foxhill', ‘Bain & Grants Towns’ there are also two known historical ‘Freetowns’, in the Bahamas.
+As noted above, in addition to 'Adelaide', 'Gambier', 'Foxhill', ‘Bain & Grants Towns’ there are also two known historical ‘Freetowns’, in The Bahamas.

-However, my research discovered that there are also to small settlements called 'Freetown', one in Eleuthera, this area is located on the southern (east-west) Deep Creek and one south in The Bight, Cat Island very little in known of these towns history.
+However, my research discovered that there are also two small settlements called 'Freetown', one in Eleuthera, this area is located on the southern (east-west) Deep Creek and one south in The Bight, Cat Island very little in known of these towns history.
 Let's focus on the historical ‘Freetowns’ in New Providence and Grand Bahama Islands respectively.

 FREETOWN, NEW PROVIDENCE - The area between Mackey Street and Kemp Road, called 'Freetown' is also a part of this rich history of New Providence Island.
 For The Record, FREETOWN, New Providence, extended beyond Kemp Road, to John Evans Road just to the East of the new Shell Gas Station on Shirley Street.
 Freetown Lane - located between Lyon Road and John Evans Road - is still on the map.
-In fact, the Church of God of Prophecy on East Shirley Street; still gives its address location as Freetown.
-In addition to this, many prominent Bahamian Families originate out of the Freetown / Kemp Road Community.
+In fact, the Church of God of Prophecy on East Shirley Street; still gives its address location as Freetown In addition to this, many prominent Bahamian Families originate out of the Freetown / Kemp Road Community.

 The facts are, the Freetown Constituency was FIRST established in 1968 by the PLP Government a year later after being elected in January 1967.
 The Freetown constituency that grouped the ‘Out East’ black communities all together.
 The Anns Town / Freetown Community being bounded between Shirlea (west) John Evans Road / Kemp Road Area (east), Bar 20 Corner / White Road (south) and Bay Street (North), Mr. Simeon Bowe was the PLP MHA for Freetown in the 1968 election and he won the seat.
 Today, this ‘renaming’ is now only the reestablishment of the old Freetown Constituency.